python-cffi/cffi/doc/source/index.rst

 The interface is based on `LuaJIT's FFI`_, and follows a few principles:

-* The goal is to call C code from Python without learning a 3rd language: existing alternatives require to learn domain specific language (Cython_, SWIG_) or API (ctypes_).
+* The goal is to call C code from Python without learning a 3rd language: existing alternatives require users to learn domain specific language (Cython_, SWIG_) or API (ctypes_).
 CFFI design requires users to know only C and Python, minimizing extra bits of API that need to be learned.